 How to Write From the Heart

-It’s that time of year when people complain that they’re either alone or don’t know what gift to give their significant other for Valentine’s Day.
-This very first-world problem is what I call VD Anxiety, and there are three important things you need to know about it:
+It’s that time of year when people complain that they don’t know what gift to give their significant other for Valentine’s Day.
+This very first-world problem is what I call VD Anxiety, and there are two important things you need to know about it:

 - It’s a thing, and if it isn’t, I’m making it one

 - It’s not that VD

 What does any of this have to do with your business?
 For content writing to be successful, it must resonate emotionally with your audience.
 I’m not suggesting you write love letters to your customers and prospects; rather, when your messaging comes from a place of empathy and speaks to their pain, they will listen and want to learn more about how you can solve their problems.